Stairs Calorie Calculator

 It supports bone health, thus lowering the risk of developing osteoporosis;

 It's a great way to build leg muscle.
-Interestingly, scientific research suggests that strong leg muscles correlate with a healthy nervous system - all the more reason to exercise;
+Interestingly, - all the more reason to exercise;

 It's very effective at burning body fat, making it an excellent weight loss exercise; and